apostrophecms/starter-kit-pro-essentials/README.md

 >To obtain a license, please visit our [website](https://apostrophecms.com/pro) to learn more.
 You can contact our support team for assistance or purchase a license directly through our [Apostrophe Workspaces portal](https://app.apostrophecms.com/login).

->Additionally, we offer several open-source starter kits that are available without any licensing restrictions.
+>As an alternative to this starter template, we offer several open-source starter kits that are available without any licensing restrictions.
 These kits, along with links to their GitHub repositories, are listed on our [website](https://apostrophecms.com/starter-kits).

 ## Purpose